bchao1/bullet/DOCUMENTATION.md

 - Stack `bullet` UI components into one prompt.
 - Returns a list of tuples `(prompt, result)`.
 - `spacing`: number of lines between adjacent UI components.
+- Or, if `separator` is defined, each UI will be separated by a sequence of `separator` characters.
 - See `./examples/prompt.py` to get a better understanding.

 ```python